← All articles

 In a company of 70,000 people, information passes through multiple layers before reaching the executive suite.
 Each layer adds delay.
 Each layer also adds interpretation, context loss, and the natural tendency to present information in the way the presenter thinks the CEO wants to hear it.
 The result is that the person making the decision often works with a filtered, delayed, reinterpreted version of the raw data.

 That dynamic is not unique to Meta.
 In a 200-person company, the same filtering happens.
 The layers are fewer, but the information still gets summarized, packaged, and reshaped at every handoff.
+The information gap Zuckerberg is solving is the same one that boards face when overseeing AI initiatives.
 The question is not whether this happens in your organization.
 It is how much decision quality you are losing because of it.

 Zuckerberg told investors that projects once requiring entire teams can now be handled by a single talented person.
 Applied to the executive function, that means the coordination overhead between a question and an answer, the meetings, the email chains, the intermediate reports, may itself be the problem worth solving.